averageflow/spring-warehouse/README.md

-# Joe's Warehouse Software
+# Spring Warehouse

-Joe's Warehouse Software is a Java Spring Boot application that has the purpose of managing products and articles in your warehouse.
+Spring Warehouse is a Java Spring Boot application that has the purpose of managing products and articles in your warehouse.

 ## Table of contents